Skip to content

 Email Template Development

-Any file that ends with .tpl.html is assumed to be an email template, and will trigger background compilation upon editing the file.
-All of the following commmands require the user to be actively editing the .tpl.html file to be available.
+The plugin exposes this functionality as a command, to allow you to debug these applications directly from the editor.Editing Any file that ends with .email.tsx is assumed to be an email template, and will trigger background compilation upon editing the file.
+All of the following commands require the user to be actively editing the .email.tsx file to be available.

 Additional, for rendering the email, a context may be needed to exercise the various logic paths.
-The plugin picks up resources/email-dev-context.json by default, and if its not found, then an empty object is provided.
+The plugin picks up resources/email/dev.yml by default, and if its not found, then an empty object is provided.

 Commands